• Coin Collecting 101

 3

 The total number of branch mints that have made Lincoln cents over the years.
-In addition to Philadelphia, these include:
+In addition to the Philadelphia Mint, these include:

 2